ice09/ice09.github.com/_posts/2013-09-27-scheduled-web-service-calls-with-spring-boot--spring-web-services.md

 +-- application.properties        (copy file to target directory manually) +-- input.xml                     (copy file to target directory manually) +-- target
-¦   +-- gs-scheduling-tasks-0.1.0.jar
+¦   +-- gs-scheduling-tasks-0.1.0.jar (start in this directory with java -jar ...)
 ¦   +-- application.properties
 ¦   +-- input.xml
 </pre>

 no surprises here.
 Even though it is surely possible with customizing Maven, I decided to manually copy the two configuration files to the target directory, so I can execute it with {{java -jar gs-scheduling-tasks-0.1.0.jar}} from the target directory immediately.

-# Configuration
+## Configuration

 The application configuration, which must be named `application.properties` and must be on the execution path (where `java -jar` is called), ie. outside the generated uber-jar.
 So, it can just de deployed together with the generated jar.